showlab/D-AR/README.md

 # Overview
 **Diffusion via Autoregressive models (D-AR)** recast diffusion on pixels to sequential token generation with a Llama backbone by the standard next token prediction.

-The hyphen - in *D-AR* means symbolizes the bridge between diffusion and autoregressive modeling.
+The hyphen - in D-AR symbolizes the bridge between diffusion and autoregressive modeling.
 However, feel free to refer to it simply as DAR.

-*D-AR* is a long-term project.
+D-AR is a long-term project.
 We're actively developing improved tokenizers trained on larger datasets with higher resolutions, and exploring text-to-image generation models.
 Stay tuned for updates!

 # Pretrained Models
 **Sequential diffusion tokenizer** trained on ImageNet: